m-lab/jostler/README.md

 5. MUST generate filenames with the alphabet, numbers, underscore (_), colon (:), period (.), and dash (-); the filename should start with an alphanumeric character and cannot have more than one period in a row.
 6. MUST not re-open new format files for writing.
-7. MUST not keep a file open without writing to it for more than a few minutes (see the section “Missed data files” for the reason).
+7. MUST not keep a file open without writing to it for more than a few minutes (see the section Missed data files for the reason).
 8. MUST not reuse new format filenames (i.e., each new format filename must be unique).
 9. MUST not assume that new format and any other files it creates will persist on the local disk for any duration of time because local files will be deleted after a bundle is uploaded to GCS.